soijen/soijen.github.io/_products/en/bags-pouches/bike-pup-market-tote.md

 - tote
 - aventura
 ---
-This whimsical tote bag, from our "El Mundo a Pata" (The world by paw) collection, features a cycling adventure pup.
+This whimsical tote bag features a pup-cyclist taking a nap at a Rest Area.
 This sturdy and spacious 10 oz cotton canvas bag with black handle is perfect for a trip to the farmer's market with its 6" wide bottom gusset.
 Made in USA of 100% recycled materials.